anthogr45/Regex-Tutorial/Develop/regex-tutorial-anthonyg.md

 The first subexpression is looking for a part of the string that matches the string "abc" exactly.
 Similarly, the second subexpression is looking for "dswg".
 In between the subexpressions, we have a colon (:).
 Thus, the string "abc:dswg" would match, but the string "acb:dswg" would not.
 Unlike bracket expressions, subexpressions look for an exact match unless they're told to do otherwise.

+To validate an email address using regular expressions, you can use grouping constructs.
+Here's an example of how you can use grouping constructs to validate an email address:

+/^([a-z0-9_\.-]+)@([\da-z\.-]+)\.([a-z\.]{2,6})$/

+Let's break down the regex and explain the grouping constructs used:

+^ - Matches the start of the string.

+( - Begins the first capturing group.

+[a-z0-9_\.-]+ - Matches one or more lowercase letters, digits, underscores, dots, or hyphens.

+) - Ends the first capturing group.

+@ - Matches the "@" symbol.

+( - Begins the second capturing group.

+[\da-z\.-]+ - Matches one or more digits, lowercase letters, dots, or hyphens.

+) - Ends the second capturing group.

+\. - Matches a dot.

+( - Begins the third capturing group.

+[a-z\.]{2,6} - Matches two to six lowercase letters or dots.

+) - Ends the third capturing group.

+$ - Matches the end of the string.

+The grouping constructs are used to create capturing groups, which allow you to extract specific parts of the matched string.
+In this case, the first capturing group captures the local part of the email address (before the "@" symbol), the second capturing group captures the domain name, and the third capturing group captures the top-level domain.

 ### Bracket Expressions